nikolasibalic/ARC-Alkali-Rydberg-Calculator/doc/getting_started.rst

 If you want to export results e.g. for analysis and plotting in other programs, you can use :obj:`calculations_atom_pairstate.PairStateInteractions.exportData` and :obj:`calculations_atom_single.StarkMap.exportData` to export results of Stark map and Pair-state interaction calculations in **.csv** format.
 See documentation of corresponding functions for more details.

-**3. Calculation is not outputing anything?
+**3. Calculation is not outputting anything?
 How long does it take for calculation to finish?**

 Most of the functions have `progressOutput` and `debugOutput` as an optional parameter (by default set to False) - check documentation of individual functions for details.
 We recommend setting at least `progressOutput=True` so that you have minimum output about the status of calculations.
-This often displays percatege of the current calculation that is finished, that you can use to estimate total time.
-Setting `debugOutput=True` outputs even more verbose output, like states in the selected basis, and individual coupling strenghts etc.
+This often displays percentage of the current calculation that is finished, that you can use to estimate total time.
+Setting `debugOutput=True` outputs even more verbose output, like states in the selected basis, and individual coupling strengths etc.